gdlol/MessageHub/ReadMe.md

 # How it works
 The home server implements (currently a very limited portion of) the Client-Server API according to the [Matrix specification](https://spec.matrix.org/).
 However, it makes some important tweaks in the federation side (Server-Server API) so that
 - It does not require domain name and HTTPS to establish trust.
-- Nodes do not need to have direct connections to all other nodes it shares a room with.
+- Nodes do not need to have direct connections to all other nodes they share a room with.

 ## 1. Sign the verify keys
 According to the specification, Matrix home servers exchange `server_keys` containing `verify keys` used to sign their messages, but the `server_keys` are signed using the `verify keys` themselves.
 One can only ensure the genuineness of `verify keys` by making a direct HTTPS request to the home server.